ErikOSorensen/StatsOkonomen/content/erik-o-sorensen-cv.md

 # Current positions

 - Professor of economics at the [Department of Economics, NHH Norwegian School of Economics](https://www.nhh.no/en/departments/economics/), (co-)Principal Investigator at [Centre for Experimental Research on Fairness, Inequality, and Rationality (FAIR)](https://www.nhh.no/en/research-centres/fair/).
+FAIR compliance officer and head of the Data Infrastructure Unit.
 - Member of [Teknisk beregningsutvalg for klima/Technical Committee on Methodology relating to Climate Change Mitigation](https://tbuklima.no/), organized by [Miljødirektoratet](https://www.miljodirektoratet.no/).